ibm-developer-skills-network/wnpzo-shopping_assistant/README.md

 - **Work with search engine APIs**: Explore the integration of SerpAPI to retrieve real-time product data, such as prices, ratings, and reviews, for building practical applications.

-- **Understand query refinement, generate structured outputs and search summarization with LLMs**: Learn how to use IBM Watsonx.ai's Granite model to transform general user inputs into precise search queries.
+- **Understand query refinement, generate structured outputs and search summarization with LLMs**: Learn how to use IBM Watsonx.ai's Llama 3.1 model to transform general user inputs into precise search queries.

 - **Develop a Flask web application**: Build a functional and straightforward web application that combines Flask, APIs, and LLMs to create a user-friendly shopping assistant.